Information about Mates And Dates

 theme relevant attire determined by our Event Coordinator.

-The evening starts at 6:00 PM, usually with a dance lesson
+The evening starts at 6:15 PM, with either a dance lesson

 enjoy a buffet served dinner at tables of 4